Azure/intelligent-app-workshop/docs/index.md

 - Utilize Azure AI Studio for reasoning engines, Prompt Flow for LLMOps, AI Search for semantic retrieval systems, and Semantic Kernel for orchestration.
 - Work with [Miyagi](https://github.com/Azure-Samples/miyagi) codebase during the hands-on experiential workshop.
-- Explore advanced capabilities such as AutoGen and GraphRaG with more coming soon.
+- Explore advanced capabilities such as AutoGen and GraphRaG.

 ## Topics for the Workshop